3dgeo-heidelberg/4DGeo/docs/index.md

 ## Setup

 To host this application on your own, you can either copy our Github Action workflow for deploying it to Github Pages.
-For a simple locally hosted server, you can also use a static web server setup with for example the python http.server.
+For a simple locally hosted server, you can also use a static web server setup with, for example, the buil-in Python library http.server.